derekli-NJ/Learn-to-Walk-with-Genetic-Algorithm/DEVELOPMENT.md

 This week I realized that the OpenFrameworksBox2D wrapper does not have all of the functionality that I need.
 It only has distance joints while I need to have revolute joints and motors in order for my walkers to move in a controlled manner.
 For this reason, I have decided to not use the wrapper and directly use the Box2D library and draw the world using OFXGui.

+Additionally, I noticed that Box2D uses traditional xy-coordinates while OFXGui draws screen coordinates (from the top left corner and positive is downwards).
+I need to figure out how to transform to fit and draw on to the screen.
 #### Progress

 So far, I have been working on the layout of my class structure.
 I have build a PhysicsWorld class and a Walker class, with a Simulation class for the future.
 Currently, I can generate a world in Box2D when I create a world object as well as 3 circles that will be the nodes for my walker.